-These days, companies need to keep innovating in order to set themselves apart from the competition.
+These days, companies need to keep innovating to set themselves apart from the competition.
 Intrapreneurship provides a more cost-effective alternative to traditional R&D by leveraging employees’ in-depth knowledge of the industry.

 By giving staff the support they need to innovate, companies may discover new-and-improved products and services (for example both Gmail and the Playstation are products of intrapreneurship).
 As such, intrapreneurship can play a significant role in improving the bottom line.

-How Can You Encourage Intrapreneurship in Your Organisation?
+How Can You Encourage Intrapreneurship in Your Organization?